jarasmar/Learning_Journey_At_Makers/Week_10.md

 - Feel more confident in your ability to complete a tech test.
 - Develop a structured process to approaching complex problems, utilising TDD and good OO design skills.
-- Solve a challenging technical problem by writing well crafted code
+- Solve a challenging technical problem by writing well crafted code (well tested, easy to read and easy to change).

-_By "well crafted code", we mean code that is well tested, easy to read and easy to change._
+This week, you'll work solo to complete different technical challenges.
+A self assessment form will help you reflect on the quality of your code, and coaches will review your code once you believe you have achieved professional quality.

 <br>